Debbiepimpo/Milestone3/README.md

 # My Cookbook

 I have the pleasure of introducing my Data-Centric Development Project.
 My Cookbook was being created with Python, Flask and MnogoDB and the purpose of this project is to create an interactive database of recipes that allows the user to create, read, update and delete (CRUD) recipes and also to share with another users and add their favourites recipes to favourites.
-My Cookbook can only be used by registered users.
+My Cookbook can only be used by registered users but non-registered users can see any recipe if wanted.

 The idea of this website is to have an online storage for look up, create and save recipes.
-The idea of simplicity makes this website  easy to use with anything to guess for the interaction on it  b the user.
+Also the simplicity makes this website  easy to use with anything to guess for the interaction on it  b the user.
 The target users for My Cookbook is any one who has the necessity to store recipes online.
 Traditional media such as books or magazines are continously replaced by online resources and that's why having this online recipe book has many advantages.

 ## Website Link